-Sergio Zazzera (ENI): We are looking at edge gateways and smart sensors, machine learning and analytics, image recognition, wearable technology, augmented reality and additive printing.
+Sergio Zazzera (ENI): We are looking at edge computing with edge IoT gateways and smart sensors, machine learning and analytics, image recognition, wearable technology, augmented reality and additive printing.

 Satyam Priyadarshy (Halliburton): The key technologies that the oil and gas industry overall needs to implement in the next five years are IoT sensors with a sensor-to-sensor communications network, wearable devices, smart analytics at the edge, based on Big Data and data science, cloud solutions, and augmented and virtual reality solutions.

 Ricki Koinig (OMV): A main focus lies in predictive maintenance solutions utilizing sensor streaming data in conjunction with machine learning and artificial intelligence.
 Predictive analytics will also help forecast demand in the downstream area.